olivierdagenais/olivierdagenais.github.io/WEWLC.md

 Preface
 -------
-> (p. xv) «[The teams] are trying very hard, but at the end of the day, because of schedule pressure, __the weight of history__, or a lack of any better code to comapre their efforts to, many people are writing legacy code.»
+> (p. xv) «[The teams] are trying very hard, but at the end of the day, because of schedule pressure, __the weight of history__, or a lack of any better code to compare their efforts to, many people are writing legacy code.»

 > (p. xvi) «To me, legacy code is simply code without tests.»